Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The amount of hiking water you require depends upon:

-That's why you need to create your own set of Hiking Water Best Practices.
+Or you can create your own set of Hiking Water Best Practices, based on where and how you hike.

-Having enough water in your body isn't just about stopping for water breaks.
+Having enough water in your body isn't just about stopping for water breaks when you're thirsty.

-You can do yourself a huge favor by pre-hydrating: Drink up to a liter of water before you begin your hike.
+You can do yourself a huge favor by pre-hydrating: Drink several cups of plain water before you begin your hike.

 Staying well hydrated should be a simple matter of drinking when you feel thirsty, right?